 Most individuals operate on a cash basis, which means they count their rental income as income when it is actually or constructively received, and deduct their expenses as they are paid.
 Some specific types of income are:

 - Amounts paid to cancel a lease – If a tenant pays you to cancel a lease, this money is also rental income and is reported in the year you receive it.

 - Advance rent – Generally, you include any advance rent paid in income in the year you receive it regardless of the period covered or the method of accounting you use.

 - Expenses paid by a tenant – If your tenant pays any of your expenses, those payments are rental income.
 You may be allowed to deduct the expenses if they are considered deductible expenses.

 - Security deposits – Do not include a security deposit in your income if you may be required to return it to the tenant at the end of the lease.
-But if you keep part or all of the security deposit because the tenant did not live up to the terms of the lease, this money is taxable income in the year the determination is made.
-If you keep the security deposit because the tenant damaged the property and you must make repairs, include the amount you keep in that year if your practice is to deduct the cost of repairs as expenses.
+However, if you keep part or all of the security deposit because the tenant breaches the lease by vacating the property early, include the amount you keep in your income in that year.
+If you keep part or all of the security deposit because the tenant damaged the property and you must make repairs, include the amount you keep in that year if your practice is to deduct the cost of repairs as expenses.
 To the extent the security deposit reimburses those expenses, do not include the amount in income if your practice is not to deduct the cost of repairs as expenses.
 If a security deposit amount is to be used as the tenant's final month's rent, you include the money as income when you receive it, rather than when you apply it to the last month's rent.

 Some examples of expenses that may be deducted from your total rental income are: